kesavandevops/kesavandevops/README.md

 ### 👨‍💻 About Me

-I'm a passionate and well-trained **DevOps Engineer**, moving from a **semi-IT background in CMS** into a full-stack DevOps role.
+I'm a passionate and well-trained **DevOps Engineer**, moving from a **ITeS background in CMS** into a full-stack DevOps role.
 I’m focused on building, automating, and securing cloud infrastructure with modern tools and best practices.

 - 🌱 Transitioned into DevOps after hands-on training in cloud and automation
 - 🔧 Skilled in infrastructure-as-code, container orchestration, monitoring, and scripting